 How to Treat Ringworm

 As a potent anti-fungal treatment, Banixx Pet Care is a powerful way to help cats, kittens and other animal get rid of the dreaded ringworm fungus.
 To use it, simply soak a cotton ball with Banixx and apply it to affected area (wear disposable gloves).
-This may be done two to three times daily during the ringworm infection.
+You need to do this two to three times daily during the ringworm infection.

-Banixx Medicated Shampoo can be used for all your animals to control and prevent the spread of ringworm.
+You can use Banixx Medicated Shampoo for all your animals to control and prevent the spread of ringworm.
 It’s gentle yet highly effective.
 Banixx will not dry out the skin, and it doesn’t burn or have an offensive odor to frighten your cat.

 Not only do the anti-fungal properties in Banixx products ensure that the ringworm cannot survive, but Banixx also provides soothing relief from itching and pain, is safe to use around the eyes, and contains no toxins or steroids.